 - Under Saturn's Shadow by James Hollis

-- The Eden Project by James Hollis
+- Eden Project: In Search of the Magical Other by James Hollis

 - The Name of the Rose by Umberto Eco – Imagine if Sherlock

 Holmes was a Franciscan friar and Dr. Watson was his helper monk, with

 Eco using them to nerd out about Christianity.
 You get this

 - The Idiot by F. M. Dostoyevskiy – Dostoyevskiy is obviously one of the

 greatest.
 'The Idiot' is depressing, gloomy, seemingly hopeless.
 But great

 - Pride and Prejudice by Jane Austen – Finally overcame my pride and